Includes and Navigation

 Unlike other reusable content, which can be placed in editable regions, include files are hardcoded into the design of the page.
 It is possible to configure page properties for a page so that the include file being called can be changed on a page-by-page basis, but the location of the include stays the same.

 Some include files are either simple text or source code files, with an extension of .inc, but includes with more extensive styling commonly exist as .pcf page files.
-Include files are generally found at the site root within the folder
+Include files are generally found within the folder

 Side NavigationLink to this section